ehmasuk/ellevo/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository and create a pull request with changes.

 ## License